mameau/mame-plugins/tapeloader/readme.md

 6. enter details into tape_index.txt

 *when the tape stops while the machine is waiting for input check the tape control menu in the ui for the resting index

+#### limitations/todo
+* no joystick/modifier key support yet
+* seek seems to be influenced by some internal increment, so need to keep that in mind id rewinding
+* ???